Traveling with children

 Many travel clubs and agencies offer suggestions for traveling with children.
 Check with them.
 Remember to ask airlines, train, or bus companies and hotels for guidance and assistance.

-For foreign travel, check with embassies or consulate offices.
-Many guide books list organizations that help travelers.
+For foreign travel, check with your provider about vaccines or medicines to prevent travel-related illness.
+Also check with embassies or consulate offices for general information.
+Many guidebooks and websites list organizations that help travelers.

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed medical professional should be consulted for diagnosis and treatment of any and all medical conditions.
 Call 911 for all medical emergencies.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites. © 1997- 2013 A.D.A.M., Inc. Any duplication or distribution of the information contained herein is strictly prohibited.